rieckpil/progmot/content/post/giving-my-first-talk.md

 - Selfie before the talk
 - Selfie after the talk

-> Life happens outside your comfort zone, the rest is just repetition.
+> Life happens outside your comfort zone - the rest is just repetition.

 For a long time, I've been thinking to give a talk at a public conference.
 While I've already gave technical sessions and smaller talks internally for colleagues or clients, I never stood on stage.